-This is why Tea 2030 has been set up.
-It has drawn together the companies responsible for the majority of the world tea market, who are committed to forging a sustainable future for the industry.
-The Tea 2030 coalition includes certifiers, producers and packers who initially came together to create a better understanding of what the future holds for tea and are now working in together to develop solutions to some of the challenges faced.
+Tea 2030 has drawn together the companies responsible for the majority of the world tea market, committed to forging a sustainable future for tea.
+The Tea 2030 coalition includes certifiers, producers and packers who initially came together to forge a better understanding of what the future holds for tea and are now working together to develop solutions to some of the challenges it faces.

-We have reached audiences globally through social media and conferences to communicate the challenges that the sector faces, and companies have used these challenges to develop their own sustainability action plan.
+To date we have reached audiences globally through social media and conferences to communicate the challenges that the sector faces.
+Companies have used these challenges to develop their own sustainability action plan.
 We have now released the scenarios, principles and recommendations which we hope will encourage and inspire future action in our special report.